 At Harry Langdon Boulevard, turn right (south).
 On your left is the Iowa School for the Deaf.
 Shortly afterward, the boulevard becomes Wabash Avenue, and then County Road L35, for just more than 6 miles, leads you along the base of the Hills and sometimes rides high enough on their flanks to provide vistas of the Missouri River Valley before you exit Pottawattamie County.

-Visit our page on Travel Iowa's website to learn more about attractions and amenities in Pottawattamie County.
+This list is not comprehensive.
+Visit our page on Travel Iowa to learn more about attractions in Pottawattamie County.